aprovecharLab/geothermalML/README.md

 │   │   └── ANN_skeleton_readPFAdataframe.py
 ```

-These are the Artificial Neural Network codes.
+These are the Artificial Neural Network modules.
 Generally, two separate files are provided for each purpose: (1) a python-based jupyter notebook *.ipynb and (2) a plain python version with markdown *.py .
-Both are functionally equilavent.
+Both are functionally equivalent.

 Here there are two modules: